sameerkatija/resources/MathsAndStats.md

 ## Blogs

 ## Books
+- [Mathematics for Machine Learning](https://mml-book.github.io/): Mathematics for Machine Learning motivates people to learn mathematical concepts.
+The book is not intended to cover advanced machine learning techniques because there are already plenty of books doing this.
+Instead, this book aims to provide the necessary mathematical skills to read those other books.
 - [Linear Algebra, from UC Davis](https://www.math.ucdavis.edu/~linear/): A free linear algebra textbook and online resource written by David Cherney, Tom Denton, Rohit Thomas and Andrew Waldron
 - [Linear Algebra, from Saint Michael’s College](https://joshua.smcvt.edu/linearalgebra/): A Free text for a standard US undergraduate course
 - [Linear Algebra Done Wrong](www.math.brown.edu/streil/papers/LADW/LADW.html): If you are feeling adventurous, Linear Algebra Done Wrong is a more advanced introduction